Hartshorn Memorial College: Curriculum

 While Hartshorn provided homemaking classes and technical training its focus was on academics.

 Hartshorn was known for its teacher education including a "model classroom" program similar to today's student-teaching approach to help future students gain experience in the classroom.

 Health and fitness was also a large part of the curriculum.
 The faculty was mostly women, including Dr. Lyman Beecher Tefft's daughter Mary who worked for free given the school's small budget.
 Only one African-American faculty member served at the school, Rosa Kinckle Jones, a graduate of Howard University and wife of Virginia Union University professor Joseph Endom Jones.
 She started at Hartshorn in 1888 and was a music instructor for almost 40 years.

 Campus life

 The students at Hartshorn were closely supervised and it had a reputation for being a strict environment.
 Chapel attendance was required and any sweets were banned.
 The students had to follow a strict dress code, were not allowed to use the streetcars, or go on dates on the weekends.
 The young women participated in events with the men of Virginia Union University as well as events on their own campus such as "Industrial Teams" competitions.

 They were encouraged to support temperance and abstain from wearing corsets.

 Legacy

 Shortly after merging with Virginia Union University, Hartshorn's buildings were demolished.
-The only physical reminder of the school is a memorial plaque on the campus of the Maggie L. Walker Governor's School Campus.
+The only physical reminder of the school is a memorial plaque on the campus of the Maggie L. Walker Governor's School.
 The last known alumna of the school died in 2003.
 The records of the Hartshorn Memorial College are held at the L. Douglas Wilder Library and Learning Resource Center at Virginia Union University and include catalogs and reunion materials.